brdv/prodtest-docs/docs/demo/technical-detail/order-service.md

 <!-- TODO: Add link to domain.commons project above. -->

+In the image above, you can see that the order service consists of various classes.

+The main entry point is the `OrderController`, which inherits from the `ApiController`.
+The controller specifies endpoint on which the Order API is reachable.
+It has a dependency on the `IOrderService`, which is injected as a `OrderService`.
+The order service is responsible for all business logic on (new) orders.
+It is dependent on the `IRabbitMQService`, in the form of the `RabbitMQService`, which is a wrapper to interact with the RabbitMQ Message Queue.
+Besides the classes mentioned, the project is dependent on some model classes.
+These classes are not directly part of the order service, but are in a separate (shared) project called Domain.Common.
+It is used by adding a project reference to the `.csproj` file.

 ### Dependencies

 In the class diagram above you see two services; the (I)OrderService and the (I)RabbitMQService.
 These services are created and passed by using [dependency injection](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection?view=aspnetcore-7.0).
 An example of how this is implemented can be found below.